lammps/lammps/doc/src/Build_extras.rst

 .. note::

-   NVIDIA GPUs with CC 5.0 (Maxwell) and newer are not compatible with CC 3.x (Kepler).
-If you run Kokkos on a newer architecture than what LAMMPS was compiled with, there will be a significant delay during device initialization since the just-in-time compiler has to recompile the GPU kernel code for the new hardware.
+   If you run Kokkos on a newer GPU architecture than what LAMMPS was compiled with, there will be a delay during device initialization since the just-in-time compiler has to recompile all GPU kernels for the new hardware.
+This is, however, not possible when compiled for NVIDIA GPUs with CC 3.x (Kepler) for GPUs with CC 5.0 (Maxwell) and newer as they are not compatible.

 The settings discussed below have been tested with LAMMPS and are confirmed to work.
 Kokkos is an active project with ongoing improvements